pcdshub/happi/docs/source/index.rst

 This is general purpose database for PCDS to organize information on any device along the beamline.
-The general structure of the Python API allows users to use :ref:`device_label` to enter structured information into the database, while still proivding the flexibility need for abitrary metadata.
+The general structure of the Python API allows users to use :ref:`device_label` to enter structured information into the database, while still proivding the flexibility needed for abitrary metadata.

 Before entering any information, please consult the :ref:`convention_label` page.
 While the client is intelligent enough to catch certain errors